innolitics/n2y/README.md

 Note that any link to a page that the integration doesn't have access to will be skipped entirely (Notion returns an "Unsupported Block" in this case).

+### Hidden Jinja Toggles

+When this plugin is enabled, any "blue" colored toggle block will have it's children directly rendered.
+The text on the toggle itself will be ignored.

 ## Architecture

 An n2y run is divided into four stages: